techy-robot/Mighty-Micro-Motors/README.md

 The encoder chips datasheet recommends a diametrically magnetized 5x3mm neodymium magnet to operate.
 I used a 6x3mm from K&J magnetics: [D42DIA](https://www.kjmagnetics.com/proddetail.asp?prod=D42DIA).

 ## Code
-There is no code yet, though I am planning on using the wonderful [SimpleFOC](https://github.com/simplefoc/Arduino-FOC) library as a starting point, building out my own communication protocol or going with ROS 2 style communication.
+There is not that much code currently, just some tests to verify the board works, and a programmer definition for my Flipper Zero.
+I am planning on using the wonderful [SimpleFOC](https://github.com/simplefoc/Arduino-FOC) library as a starting point for the motor control, building out my own communication protocol or going with ROS 2 style communication.
 I may also add some motor control algorithms as I discover more.